davidjbradshaw/iframe-resizer/README.md

 ### contentWindowBodyMagin

-	default: 8  (in px)
+	default: 0  (in px)
 	type: number

 Setting is used to override the default browser body tag style.
 As we cannot reliably read this value and it's not included in the figure returned by `document.body.offsetHeight`.
-So the only way we can work out the value is to set it.
-The default value of 8px is the preset value in FireFox; however, you will most likely want to set this to zero so that the content of you iFrame is at the edge of the iFrame.
+So the only way to work out the value is to set it.

 ### calcHeight